 Salt and snow can cause rust, corrosion, and pitting on metal parts of your car.
 Salt will also damage the bodywork of your vehicle by corroding it over time.
 This makes it harder for you to get that perfect shine on your paint job when it comes time to wax your ride.

 Remove any dirt or tar immediately after getting it on the vehicle’s exterior.

 Removing dirt and tar is the most important thing you can do to protect your auto body from scratches.
 As soon as you notice any dirt or tar on your vehicle’s exterior, use a soft cloth with warm water to remove it immediately.
 If there is still some residue left behind after cleaning with water, use a tar remover.
 If it doesn’t work well enough for whatever reason, then try using waxes and greases instead.

 If you follow these tips, it will help protect your vehicle from scratches and dents, which is something we all want!
-If you have any questions, be sure to call us at Super Euro in Vancouver for product info and recommendations for your specific make and model.
+If you have any questions, be sure to call us at Super Euro collision repair shop in Vancouver for product info and recommendations for your specific make and model.